ArturSkowronski/JARvis-agent/README.md

 ## Fact checking script

 An additional script `scripts/fact-check.js` reads the contents of `input.md` and uses the `gpt-4o` model to verify each factual claim.
-Run it with:
+It also exports a `factCheck` function which is registered as a tool with the AGENT SDK.
+Run the CLI script with:

 ```bash
 node scripts/fact-check.js